On Hop-Constrained Steiner Trees in Tree-Like Metrics: Metrics of Bounded Treewidth

 \section{Metrics of Bounded Treewidth}

+We proceed to present our algorithm in full generality, building upon ideas from Section~\ref{sec:DPtrees} to obtain our main result {on metrics with bounded treewidth, which are defined as follows}.

-In this section, we extend the dynamic program from Section~\ref{sec:DPtrees} to metrics of bounded treewidth.
-A graph $G=(V,E)$ is said to have \emph{treewidth} $\omega$, if there exists a tree $T_G = (B,E_B)$ whose nodes $b\in B$ are identified with subsets $S_b \subseteq V$, called \emph{bags}, satisfying: (i) for each edge in $E$, there is a bag containing both endpoints, (ii) for each vertex in $V$, the bags containing it form a connected subtree of $T_G$, and (iii) each bag contains at most $\omega+1$ vertices.
-The tree $T_G$ is called a \emph{tree decomposition} of $G$.
-It is a \emph{nice tree decomposition}~\cite{treewidth} if w.r.t.\ a designated root $b_r$, every node $b$ has one of the following four types, see \Cref{fig:tw}. \begin{itemize}
+{ \begin{definition} A graph $G=(V,E)$ is said to have \emph{treewidth} $\omega$, if there exists a tree $T_G = (B,E_B)$ whose nodes $b\in B$ are identified with subsets $S_b \subseteq V$, called \emph{bags}, satisfying: \begin{itemize} \item[(i)] for each edge in $E$, there is a bag containing both endpoints, \item[(ii)] for each vertex in $V$, the bags containing it form a connected subtree of $T_G$, and \item[(iii)] each bag contains at most $\omega+1$ vertices. \end{itemize} The tree $T_G$ is called a \emph{tree decomposition} of $G$. \end{definition} } We say that a metric $(V,\dis)$ \emph{has treewidth $\omega$}, if there exists a graph $G=(V,E)$ with treewidth $\omega$ that induces it.
+Our main result is as follows.